 4. Gender of buyer

 5. Age of buyer

 6. Hispanic, Latino or Spanish origin

 7. Race of buyer

-If the inspection was a Non-Completion, the following 3 questions must be completed:
+If the ir rspection was a Non-Completion, the following 3 questions must be completed:

 1. What was the outcome?

 2. Type of retail outlet (Select one)

+3. Non-completion type (Select one)